Now Reading

 Landscaping Your Chicken Coop Curb Appeal

 The most essential touch for adding exterior charm is landscaping.
-Add greenery through herbs, flowers and bushes will add texture, color, and life to a chicken coop.
+Adding greenery through herbs, flowers and bushes will add texture, color, and life to a chicken coop.
 There are also a number of plants that actually benefit your poultry.

 Add rosemary and lavender around the foundation of the coop and run, or marigolds in the window boxes.
 Planting these little green gifts around your farmhouse coop will add charm to the exterior and bestow blessings on your chickens.